Zombie books just keep churning themselves out like… well… zombies! But I’ve selected another prime pick for you guys.

 Your classic, enjoyable, zombie novel that reminds us one important thing: don’t judge a book by its cover!

-So these would be my picks for the month that just passed.
-I know the numbers were greater in the past, but the point is not to share anything, but zombie novels that are actually worth reading!
-Let me know what your favorite is and if you know of another great zombie novel launched in February that I missed.
+So these would be my top picks for now.
+I know the numbers were greater in the past, but the point is not to share just anything, but only the zombie novels that are actually worth reading!
+Let me know what your favorite is and if you know of another great zombie novel that I missed.

 It’s probably about time to crawl out of your dark reading nook by now… why not crawl into an exciting zombie adventure with Escape Room Z!
 You can turn your living room into the apocalypse with this printable escape room kit.
 We gave it a go and absolutely loved it!
 Check out my playthrough of the game here.